eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 For example VS Code has `.vscode/extensions.json` file where plug-ins can be recommended.

-Eclipse Che will use this input by adding these VS Code extensions to the DevWorkspace.
+Eclipse Che now supports this file format and, when it founds one and the editor is Eclipse Theia, it will add the corresponding VS Code extensions to the DevWorkspace.

 Specifying